opws/opws-dataset/docs/fields.md

 If it's required *before* or *after*, one of the two following documented fields will be present instead: this field should not be present.

-## password.change.before.form.oldpassword.input
+## password.change.before.form.oldpassword.input, password.change.before.form.oldpassword.characters

-Whether the old password is `required` *before* changing a password.
+Whether the old password is `required` *before* changing a password (and whether its characters are visible).
 If not, the `password.change.before` object will most likely not be present: however, it's valid for this to be specified all the way down to a value of `none` here.

-## password.change.after.form.oldpassword.input
+## password.change.after.form.oldpassword.input, password.change.after.form.oldpassword.characters

-Whether the old password is `required` *after* submitting a password change, to approve and commit the new password.
+Whether the old password is `required` *after* submitting a password change (and whether its characters are visible), to approve and commit the new password.
 If not, the `password.change.after` object will most likely not be present: however, it's valid for this to be specified all the way down to a value of `none` here.

 ## password.change.form.repeat.newpassword.input